 “Hybrid” is everywhere today, whether it’s vehicles, work or infrastructure deployment – you can’t help noticing the rise of hybrid.
-Identity and Access Management (IAM) deployments are no different, but why is hybrid cloud and on-premises important for IAM, and when might you need it?
+Identity and Access Management (IAM) deployments are no different, but why is hybrid cloud and on-premises important for IAM, and when might you need a Hybrid IAM approach?
 In this blog we’ll take a brief look at these questions and give you our view on the state of IAM deployments today and where hybrid is heading.

 The paths to hybrid